Beatrice Gomez: Miss Universe Philippines 2021

 On September 1, 2021, representing Cebu City, Gomez was confirmed as one of the thirty delegates in the Miss Universe Philippines 2021 pageant.

 During the finals on September 30, 2021, Gomez won the Best in Swimsuit, Best in Evening Gown, Miss Cream Silk, and Miss Luxxe ImmunPlus Game Changer awards.
 At the end of the event, Gomez was crowned by outgoing Miss Universe Philippines 2020 Rabiya Mateo as Miss Universe Philippines 2021.

-Gomez made history as the first openly bisexual Miss Universe Philippines winner to compete in Miss Universe.
+With her win, Gomez became the first openly bisexual Miss Universe Philippines winner and the first to represent the country in Miss Universe.

 Miss Universe 2021

-Gomez competed at the 70th Miss Universe pageant in Eilat, Israel on December 13, 2021, becoming the last Philippine delegate to qualify to the Miss Universe semifinals during the country's longest streak of appearances in its history in the said round at 12 consecutive years (dating back from 2010).
-Gomez concluded her Miss Universe journey as a Top 5 finalist together with Valeria Ayos of Colombia, becoming the first openly LGBT delegate to advance to the Miss Universe finals.
+Gomez competed at the 70th Miss Universe pageant in Eilat, Israel, on December 13, 2021, becoming the last Philippine delegate to qualify to the Miss Universe semifinals during the country's longest streak of appearances in its history in the said round at 12 consecutive years (dating back from 2010).
+Gomez finished as a top five finalist, becoming the first openly LGBT delegate from any participatory country at Miss Universe to advance to the competition's finals, as well as the Philippines' highest placement since Miss Universe 2018.
 Harnaaz Sandhu of India won the said pageant.

 Military career

 In January 2021, she completed the citizens military course training of the Philippine Army Reserve Command in Eastern Visayas which allowed her to be part of the Philippine Navy Reserve Unit, with the rank of corporal.
 In October 2021, Gomez was promoted to sergeant.

-In May 2022, she was named as one of the honorary members, among the first batch, of the newly-launched Friends of Marines, a civilian organization by the Philippine Marine Corps.
+In May 2022, she was named as one of the honorary members, among the first batch, of the newly launched Friends of Marines, a civilian organization by the Philippine Marine Corps.

 Civic involvement and advocacy

 Gomez is one of the founders of BEyouthfulPH, an organization that extends assistance in uplifting the lives of disempowered and disadvantaged children in different parts of the Philippines.
 One of the organization's programs focuses on children in conflict with the law, guiding and inspiring them to become more proactive and law-abiding Filipino citizens.

-In an interview, Gomez, who identifies as bisexual, also says she "hopes that younger LGBTQIA+ people would be free from bullying and violence:
+In an interview, Gomez, who is bisexual, also says she "hopes that younger LGBTQIA+ people would be free from bullying and violence:

 Just like what everyone hopes for in the LGBTQIA+, I aspire for acceptance and inclusivity — especially equal rights and protection for the younger generation who oftentimes suffer from bullying and different forms of violence.
-They are left to fend for themselves, particularly those that are oppressed by their own parents."
+They are left to fend for themselves, particularly those that are oppressed by their own parents.

 Gomez also holds the presidency of the Rotary International Rotaract Club of Metro Mandaue.

 Personal life

-Gomez is an openly bisexual woman.
+Gomez is a pansexual woman.
 She was previously in a relationship with disc jockey and entrepreneur Kate Jagdon.
+In 2025, Gomez married musician John Odin.

 Gomez also does boxing, scuba diving, and mixed martial arts.

-Gomez is first cousin to the late Rizzini Alexis Gomez, Miss Tourism International 2012–2013 and niece of former Philippine Basketball Association player Roel Gomez.
+Gomez is first cousin to Rizzini Alexis Gomez, Miss Tourism International 2012–2013 and niece of former Philippine Basketball Association player Roel Gomez.